Cristovam (footballer): Senica

 On 27 June 2013, FK Senica signed Cristovam together with his teammate Hiago on one-year loan with option to buy from Brazilian club Arapongas.
-He made his debut for FK Senica on 13 July 2013 against FC Spartak Trnava, Senica defeated Spartak Trnava 2-1.
-On 29 December 2017, Cristovam joined K League 1 club Suwon Samsung Bluewings.
+He made his debut for FK Senica on 13 July 2013 against FC Spartak Trnava, as Senica defeated Spartak Trnava 2-1.
+He scored his first goal for the club against Košice on 26 April 2014, scoring in the 19th minute.